ABOUT THE VESSEL

 A very interesting fate of God is that Mark’s wife died of brain cancer days before Steph left to meet me on the boat.
 One of the last things his wife requested was for him to spread some of her ashes at the Bitter End Yacht Club in the BVI.
 He did not know when he would be getting back there and then he chatted with Steph and found out about our trip.
 He signed up almost on the spot.

 Once we arrived in Kemah, TX (south of Houston) I keep the boat at Watergate Marina for seven months.
 During this time I moved aboard the few remaining possessions I had not sold and made the boat my home I also started learning how the different systems worked and made upgrades like installing holding tanks, turning one head into a full shower, running lines back for single handing, installing a bigger hatch forward to accommodate bikes, switching from engine driven to 12 volt frig and freezer, and much more.
 When I chose the Houston area I did so because Joel was less than two hours away and could visit most weekends (his help was invaluable) and my stuff was in Dallas at my parent’s house.
 It turns out God wanted me there because my father started a year of emergency surgeries and I was able to be in Dallas once a month for the first seven months of his year of hell.

-In January 2010 I started my voyage east along the Gulf Coast and up the East Coast.
-I spent most of 2011 in the Bahamas before arriving in the Virgin Islands at the very beginning of 2012.
+In January 2010 I started my voyage east along the Gulf and East Coast of the USA.
+I spent most of 2011 in the Bahamas before arriving in the Virgin Islands in 2012.
+I started cruising the Leeward and Windward Islands in 2017.
 For more detail about my voyages read the “Your Captain” tab and check out the blog.
 Like most captains I enjoy talking about my boat, so if you have any questions please contact me and we will discuss it.